Yuanson2022/PolyLMSC/README.md

   		3. out_state_list: Predicted texture in Euler angles [batch, grain_num, seq, feature_dim]
 		4. alpha_out: Evoluation rate of texture states for the robustness fine-tuning
 #  --------------------------------------------------------
-"Data" folder (Wait update):
+"Data" folder:

-Note: The data are being organized to achieve better reproducibility, We will upload them upon acceptance.
+Note: The data are being organized to achieve better reproducibility, we will upload them upon acceptance.

 	-Training texture
  		# Each training texture originall contains 10,000 rough paths and 10,000 smooth paths